mvenouziou/Boosted_DETR/README.md

 This is my implementation of the DETR object detector in Tensorflow.
 It has been coded from first principles as presented in the paper [End-to-End Object Detection with Transformers](https://ai.facebook.com/research/publications/end-to-end-object-detection-with-transformers) by Nicolas Carion, Francisco Massa, Gabriel Synnaeve, Nicolas Usunier, Alexander Kirillov, and Sergey Zagoruyko.

+My version includes a pre-trainer model, a multi-instance classifier sharing the detection model's weights, except with different prediction heads.

 #### Notes:

-- My model is written completely within the Tensorflow 2 / Keras subclass API and should be easy for anyone familiar with that API to train, modify and customize to their task.
+- The models are written completely within the Tensorflow 2 / Keras subclass API and should be easy for anyone familiar with that API to train, modify and customize to their task in a single or multi-GPU environment.

-- It requires only standard dependencies used in most Tensorflow projects, plus a single Scipy function, *linear_sum_assignment*, for bipartite matching.
+- It requires only common dependencies used for Tensorflow projects, plus a single SciPy function, *linear_sum_assignment*, for bipartite matching.
+(This SciPy function, unfortunately, prevents the model from TPU training.
+The official DETR model faces the same issue.)

 - The loss function, metrics, training regime and text tokenization / de-tokenization are all built in.
 Train by passing an optimizer into model.compile() and then using model.fit() as usual.